DougTheDruid/SoT-ESP-Framework/README.md

 of SoTHack.py

 ### Why Python?!
-Python is at its root a more user-friendly (IMO) version of C. Hypothetically, we can perform any C action using python, but make it more readible and beginner-friendly.
+Python is at its more user-friendly version of C. Hypothetically, we can perform any C action using python, but make it more readible and beginner-friendly.
 I am also much more comfortable developing in Python and saw this as an opportunity to challenge myself.

 ### Prerequisites
-In theory, all you need to get started in using this hack is Python 3.7.9, and to install the requirement found in the requirements.txt.
-The base framework relies on a 4k main monitor.
+In theory, all you need to get started in using this hack is Python 3.7.9 (have also verified in 3.9.6), and to install the requirement found in the requirements.txt.
+The base framework should automatically create an overlay over your SoT window, regardless of size.
 You MAY need to make some minor changes in the code to accomidate your display configuration (helpers.py, top of file).
 I personally run all of my Python from PyCharm, and start/stop the code execution through the built-in Run and Stop functionality.
 You may choose to implement proper "closing" functionality using pyglet.

 ***As a test of faith, to get this code fully-functional you must modify one line of code and remove another entirely.
 This is a VERY small countermeasure to ensure this framework is actually used as intended.***

 ### How to execute
-At the time of writting, the script is built for a version of SoT with ~5 weeks left in Season 2 and given you have the necessary pre-requisites, should execute with no major issues.
+At the time of writting, the script is built for a version of SoT with ~6 weeks left in Season 3 and given you have the necessary pre-requisites, should execute with no major issues.
 Simply run `main.py` once you are in a server.

 ### How to update for new SoT Versions